 Mail the return and any documentation of withholding to:

-Connecticut Department of Revenue Services Collection and Enforcement Division - Wage Unit 25 Sigourney Street, Ste.
+Connecticut Department of Revenue Services Audit and Compliance Division Collections Unit - Warrants 25 Sigourney Street, Ste.
 2 Hartford CT 06106-5032.

 I have a payment plan in effect with the Department of Revenue Services.
 Will you still offset my federal refund?

 A. Yes.
 The department will continue to pursue federal offset activity even though you are meeting your payment arrangements as long as there is any unpaid balance.
 We also will offset any Connecticut state income tax refunds you may receive until the amount is paid in full.
 Even if you receive a Notice of Intent to Offset from the Department of Revenue Services, you should continue to make any scheduled payments until the debt is paid.